abramyk-mv/weather-forecast-api/README.md

 ## Available APIs
 **`GET - /weather?q={cityName}`**

-The API gets current weather forecast by given city.
+The API gets current weather forecast by a given city.
 Parameters:
 *cityName* name of the city
 <br>